 The one-year retention rate reported to IPEDS is currently 32% for first-time, full-time students.
 This population represents less than 4% of the total number of new undergraduates who enrolled in the 2008 – 2009 academic year.
-This statistic is reflective of the typical Franklin University undergraduate who is a working adult attending part-time, and transfers in course credit from a community college and/or another four-year institution.
+This statistic is not reflective of the typical Franklin University undergraduate, who is a working adult attending part-time and transfers in course credit from a community college and/or another four-year institution.

 Ready to start an application?

 Franklin's student-centered philosophy is one of the many reasons so many students choose us!START YOUR APPLICATION